TMinRay/SPAPT/README.md

-# ANASAR
+# SPAPT
-SAR DSP for cn0566 like radar
+Signal Processing for Analog Phaser Tomography
-write this later
+This is the siganl model as well the digital singal processing for the Analog device cn0566 hybrid phaser kit.